 This is a fact!
 Your Eagle project coach will serve as an essential part of your Eagle Project throughout its duration.
 Officially, your project coach should, “Be available to (you) as a consultant to answer any questions about the planning process.”
 As with any other mentoring relationship though, you should be very respectful of your coach’s time when scheduling to meet.

 (To jump to my section on how to productively meet with your Eagle coach, click here!)

 It’s important to also note that your Eagle Scout Project coach will only be helping you for the duration of your Eagle Scout Project.
 They are short-term advisors and are entirely different from unit leaders or other mentors who may be helping you along the Eagle Trail.

 After your project is done, the mentorship of your Eagle Project coach will also end (unless you and your coach both would like to stay in contact after the project is over).

 Myth: You’ll Need To Compensate Your Eagle Scout Project Coach

 This is 100% untrue.
 Eagle project coaches are Scouting volunteers.
 As these individuals are assigned to you via your local Scouting council, they are well aware of protocol and will never ask for any form of payment.

 However, feel free to gift your project coach something small, after your project is complete, as a token of your appreciation!
 I’d recommend something inexpensive but personal, like a collection of photos from your project and a sincere thank you note. 🙂

-You Have The Final Word on Your Eagle Project, Even if Your Project Coach Disagrees
+Fact: You’ll Have The Final Word on Your Eagle Project, Even if Your Project Coach Disagrees

 This is true!
 According to the BSA Official Guide to Advancement, “Coaches do not have approval authority.
 Instead, they serve to encourage—not direct—the Scouts to make the kinds of decisions that will lead to successful outcomes.”